EAndresen/cards-aws-lambda/README.md

 # Cards - In AWS Lambda

-Ready to go app and to be deployed in AWS Lambda.
+Ready to go app, and to be deployed in AWS Lambda.

 To Build: